canjs/canjs/docs/can-guides/experiment/crud-beginner/crud-beginner.md

 that resolves with the data returned by the API.

 > Find something confusing or need help?
 [Join our Slack](https://bitovi.com/community/slack) and post a question
 > in the [#canjs channel](https://bitovi-community.slack.com/messages/CFC22NZ8A).
-We’re always happy to help!
+We answer every question and we’re eager to help!

 ## Rendering a list of items